chef/supermarket/README.md

 Acceptance tests are run with [Capybara](https://github.com/jnicklas/capybara).
 Run `rake spec:features` to run the specs in `spec/features`.
 The default `rake spec` also runs these.

 When writing feature specs, the *Rack::Test* driver is used by default.
 If the *Poltergeist* driver is required to be used (for example, an acceptance test that uses AJAX), add the `use_poltergeist: true` metadata to the spec.
-See [the remove_members_from_ccla_spec.rb spec](https://github.com/chef/supermarket/blob/main/spec/features/remove_members_from_ccla_spec.rb#L17) for an example.

 Some specs run using [PhantomJS](http://phantomjs.org/), which must be installed for the test suite to pass.